ringarochkryss/cv1/README.md

 ### Features
 * User can read a quick CV with education and work history
 * User can see what skills I developed in three categories
-* User can see a small though about music and web development
+* User can read a comment about music and web development (opening up for discussion)
 * User can get contact information
 * User can download pdf:s with Cv
 * User can access social media and Linkedin